nathanielnyema/rataGUI/README.md

 Customizable and intuitive video acquisition system for real-time animal tracking and behavior quantification

 # Installation
-RataGUI is written entirely in Python and runs on all major platforms.
-To get started, clone the repository and create a virtual environment with the required dependencies.
+RataGUI is written entirely in Python and runs on all platforms with minimal dependencies.

 ## Conda Installation (Recommended)